deepakjon31/LLM-Agents/README.md

-# Agentic RAG Platform
+# AI Chatbot

-A full-stack application for Agentic RAG with Multi-component Prompting (MCP) for SQL Agents and Document Agents using OpenAI LLM model and Postgres Vector DB.
+A full-stack application for AI Chatbot with Multi-component Prompting (MCP) for SQL Agents and Document Agents using OpenAI LLM model and Postgres Vector DB.

 ## Features